 Injectable treatments are popular not only for their uses but they are less invasive, cheaper in cost and have a short recovery time compared to laser or surgery options.

 There are two main types of injectable treatments.
-Botulinum toxin Type A that is available in Australia as Botox and Dysport or the other is dermal fillers.
+Botulinum toxin Type A that is available in Australia as Anti-wrinkle injections and Anti-wrinkle injections or the other is dermal fillers.
 There are also some other cosmetic treatments that fall under the injectable treatments category such as platelet rich plasma treatment (see our article on PRP here) and Mesotherapy.
 Mesotherapy involves micro-injections of conventional or homeopathic medicines, vitamins, minerals and amino acids.
 Tiny “medicinal bullets” that are delivered directly into the mesoderm (middle layer of skin) that is highly specific to the condition being treated.

 So you can prepare for injectable treatments we have put together a few things for you to consider;